mikr13/system-design-interview/README.md

 In a key-value store, data is stored in a simple format with a unique key associated with each value.
 Additional considerations:

-* **Consistency**: Strong consistency vs. eventual consistency in distributed systems.
+* Consistency: Strong consistency vs. eventual consistency in distributed systems.
-* **Partitioning**: Partitioning key-value pairs across multiple nodes to ensure scalability.
+* Partitioning: Partitioning key-value pairs across multiple nodes to ensure scalability.
-* **Durability**: Persistence of data through replication or disk-based storage.
+* Durability: Persistence of data through replication or disk-based storage.
-* **Data structure**: Some key-value stores (e.g., Redis) allow more complex structures like lists, sets, and hashes.
+* Data structure: Some key-value stores (e.g., Redis) allow more complex structures like lists, sets, and hashes.
-* **High availability**: Techniques like replication and leader election ensure availability.
+* High availability: Techniques like replication and leader election ensure availability.

 ---